 Financial planning.
-This is a service to help employees make decisions related to savings, borrowing, investing, home purchases, education expenses, and retirement income.
+A service to help employees make decisions related to savings, borrowing, investing, home purchases, education expenses, and retirement income.

 Stock option plans allow establishment employees the right to buy company stock at a fixed price by a fixed time.
 Stock options are available only to employees of for-profit private industry establishments.

 Performance.
-This type of stock option is offered to employees only if certain company performance criteria, such as earnings-per-share targets, are met.
+Stock options offered to employees only if certain company performance criteria are met, such as earnings-per-share targets.

 Signing.
-This type of stock option is offered to employees to join a firm by giving them a chance to make a significant capital gain.
+Stock options offered to employees to join a firm by giving them a chance to make a significant capital gain.

 Long-term care insurance.
-This type of health plan provides long-term (more than 1 year) custodial care, home care, or nursing home care.
+A health plan that provides long-term (more than 1 year) custodial care, home care, or nursing home care.
 Coverage may be extended to active employees, retirees, parents of active employees, or dependents of active employees and retirees.
 Premiums are generally, though not necessarily, paid by employees.
 These plans are separate from coverage for extended care facilities or home health care found in health insurance plans that provide posthospitalization benefits for a limited period.

 Retiree health care.
-This type of health plan provides coverage to a retiree beyond what is mandated by COBRA or other health continuation laws.
-Coverage must include provisions typically found in a medical plan, such as hospitalization and doctor’s care.
+A health plan that provides coverage to a retiree beyond what is mandated by COBRA or other health continuation laws.
+Coverage must include provisions typically found in a medical plan, such as hospitalization and doctor's care.
 The retiree plan does not have to be the same plan provided to active employees, nor does it matter whether the retiree pays the entire premium.
 Plans that cover only dental, vision, or prescription drugs are not included.

 Nonproduction bonuses are payments to employees that are not directly related by any formula to individual employee productivity.

 Attendance bonus.
-This is a payment to employees who achieve a specified attendance goal.
+A payment to employees who achieve a specified attendance goal.
 For example, all employees who take 2 or fewer days of sick leave within a given year are paid an attendance bonus of $500.

 Cash profit sharing.
-This is a payment to employees in recognition of their contribution to company profitability.
+Payment to employees in recognition of their contribution to company profitability.
 Payments may vary with length of service.

 Employee recognition bonus.
-This is a payment to employees that rewards performance or significant accomplishments.
-An example is an employee-of-the-month award.
+A payment to employees that rewards performance or significant accomplishments, such as an employee of the month award.

 End-of-year bonus.
-This is a payment to employees near the end of the year as a sign of appreciation for working hard throughout the year.
+A payment to employees near the end of the year as a sign of appreciation for working hard throughout the year.

 Holiday bonus.
-This payment to employees is made on a holiday and as a sign of appreciation.
-The payment is usually a token gesture, with all employees receiving the same amount.
+A payment to employees at a holiday as a sign of appreciation.
+This payment is usually a token payment, with all employees receiving the same amount.

 Payment in lieu of benefits.
-This is a payment to employees in lieu of the employer’s providing a benefit, such as health care.
+A payment to employees in lieu of the employer's providing a benefit, such as health care.
 In some cases, the employer offers cash to employees who waive employer-sponsored benefits, such as sick leave.
 When this occurs, the employer passes the savings from the waived benefit to the employee.

 Safety bonus.
-This is a payment to employees for maintaining a high level of safety in the workplace.
-For example, a department may receive a bonus for experiencing no injury days during a quarter.
+A payment to employees for maintaining a high level of safety in the workplace.
+For example, a department receives a bonus for experiencing no injury days during a quarter.

 Suggestion bonus.
-This is a payment to employees whose innovative suggestions to create better work processes and improve efficiency in the establishment have been considered or implemented.
+A payment to employees whose innovative suggestions to create better work processes and improve efficiency in the establishment have been considered or implemented.

 Hiring bonus.
-This payment is made by an employer to induce an individual to accept employment with the company.
+A payment made by an employer to induce an individual to accept employment with the company.

 Longevity bonus.
-This is a bonus or a lump-sum payment of some kind (for example, a government savings bond or an add-on to severance pay) paid to employees on the basis of their length of service.
+A bonus or a lump-sum payment of some kind (for example, a government savings bond or an add-on to severance pay) paid to employees on the basis of their length of service.

 Referral bonus.
-This payment is given to employees for recommending a qualified applicant who is hired by the establishment.
+A payment given to employees for recommending a qualified applicant who is hired by the establishment.

 Retention bonus.
-This payment is made by an employer to an incumbent to retain that individual within the establishment.
+A payment made by an employer to an incumbent to retain that individual with the establishment.

 Union-related bonus.
-This is a payment to employees covered by a collective bargaining agreement upon signing a new labor contract or in lieu of a general wage increase.
+A payment to employees covered by a collective bargaining agreement upon signing a new labor contract or in lieu of a general wage increase.

 Management incentive bonus.
-This is a payment to managers or supervisors, rewarding them for their ability to direct the performance of a group of employees in their charge in the attainment of a specified goal.
-For example, a manager may receive a bonus for having the highest sales.
+A payment to managers or supervisors rewarding them for their ability to direct the performance of a group of employees in their charge in the attainment of a specified goal.
+For example, a manager receives a bonus for having the highest sales.

 Other bonus.
-This is a payment to employees that is not applicable to other listed nonproduction bonus categories.
-Examples are birthday bonuses and retirement bonuses.
+A payment to employees that is not applicable to other listed nonproduction bonus categories-for example, birthday bonuses and retirement bonuses.